Unity-Technologies/2d-techdemos/README.md

     - Right-click on the Tile Palette
     - Click on Select Tile Asset

-For use with Unity 2017.2b02 onwards.
+For use with Unity 2018.2.0f2 onwards.
+Please use the 2017 branch for earlier versions of Unity (up to 2017.2).